Mayurrajsinh/Delta-demo/README.md

 # Delta-demo
-This is Demo for Git &amp; Github classes
+This is Demo for Git &amp; Github classes.